the monarchy

 Queen for more than 70 years, she was the world's most experienced and respected head of state.

 Immediately and without public ceremony, her son Prince Charles acceded to the throne.
 Britain now has a king, King Charles III.
-The formalities, including the Coronation, follow.
+The formalities, including the Coronation, followed.
 Except for the dates, the whole procedure is regulated according to centuries-old traditions.

 In 2020, during the most difficult days of the Covid-19 epidemic, the Queen made one of her very rare speeches to the nation, which was watched by 24 million viewers.
 In April 2020, she enjoyed a popularity rating of 78% among the British population.